-I am seeking representation for my historical novel, entitled The Secrets of Slow Creek.
+I am seeking representation for my historical novel, set in 1918 in the Deep South.

 In the changing and dangerous American South in 1917, two women—one white and one black—are forever entwined by murder and a child they both love.
 As they spiral towards a fiery end, each must choose between heroism or cowardice, forgiveness or hate.

 “That Applebee’s a thief!”
 Mae slapped the scrap bowl on the wooden counter.
 “He charge us twice as much as what the white folks pay in town for the exact same thing.
 They can buy work shoes for $2.50 at McDermitt’s General Store and he charged us $4 for yours.”

 At Mae’s sharp voice, Ruthie’s bottom lip slipped out in a pout and she slunk down in her chair.

 “I know it,” Joe said calmly, “but I aim to make him give me a statement this time.
 I kept good track this year.”

 “You best check ever line he wrote in that big ole book of his.”
 Mae shook her finger in the air.
 “I’m on tell you, he’s gonna say we owe more.
 And if you don’t stand up to him, we gonna get stuck another year—”

 “I will, Mae!”
 Joe rolled his eyes and slipped a quick smile.
 “We all gonna ask for accountin’s this year,” he said patiently.
 “Everone agreed at the meeting.
 Remember?”

 “Course I remember.
 You be the Deacon that got them all to settle on it.”